raffrock/Work-Schedule-Creator/README.md

 # Work-Schedule-Creator
-This takes in a CSV file and returns a visualization of a possible schedule.
-It will also show gaps in availability.
+This takes in a CSV file of employee availability and returns a CSV of a possible schedule.
+It will warn about gaps in availability for certain shifts.

-The columns in the CSV file are name, week, availability (for all shifts), and number of shifts wanted.
+The columns in the input CSV file are name, week, availability (for all shifts), and number of shifts wanted.

-User inputs week and CSV file.
+User inputs chosen week and CSV file.
 Then, a downable photo is displayed.

 Example Google Form that would create a useable CSV file: [https://forms.gle/iKpVQvPCc6yi3jMS9](url)